-For 2021, the target annual cash bonus opportunity of Dr. Chang was set at 60% of his annual base salary and the target annual cash bonus opportunities for each of Dr. Amado, Dr. Schmidt, Dr. Moore and Mr. Bhavnagri was set at 40% of each Named Executive Officer's annual base salary.
-Our Board and the Compensation Committee may award above-target bonuses, which was limited in 2021 to 130% of the target annual cash bonus opportunities, for extraordinary performance.
+For 2022, the target annual cash bonus opportunity of Dr. Chang was set at 65% of his annual base salary and the target annual cash bonus opportunities for each of Dr. Amado, Dr. Schmidt, Dr. Moore and Mr. Bhavnagri was set at 45% of each Named Executive Officer's annual base salary.
+Our Board and the Compensation Committee may award above-target bonuses, which were limited in 2022 to 140% of the target annual cash bonus opportunities, for extraordinary performance as measured against pre-established stretch goals.

-The corporate goals used in our 2021 annual cash bonus plan were proposed by management, and reviewed and approved by the Compensation Committee and our Board.
+The corporate goals used in our 2022 annual cash bonus plan were proposed by management, and reviewed and approved by the Compensation Committee and our Board.
 Our Board considered and assigned a relative weight to each corporate goal to appropriately focus efforts on achievements that were intended to enhance stockholder value.

-Our core corporate goals for 2021 and the relative weighting of each corporate goal were as follows:
+Our core corporate goals for 2022 and the relative weighting of each corporate goal were as follows: